Company Detail

 POSITION SUMMARY

 At Endazhi-Nitaawiging, we understand ourselves to be obligated to support the unique genius of every individual student who enrolls in our school.
+We will engage each and every learner, meeting them where they come to us to take them as far as they can go.
+A Special Education Teacher at Endazhi-Nitaawiging is committed to academic and personal excellence for every student.
+He or she will understand what it means to be a lifelong learner and participate in ongoing professional development goal setting, learning and reflection in each school year.
 Endazhi-Nitaawiging will challenge every educator at the school to develop a thoroughly indigenized pedagogy, a way of teaching that reflects Ojibwe ways of knowing and that employs the Ojibwe language as the medium of instruction whenever possible.
-Substitute Teacher will provide emergency support for classrooms, fill short-term or long-term absences, or help cover a class during a transition period.
-They accept assignments on a flexible schedule and may be called to fill-in the morning of the school day.
-Reports to Head of School.
+The Special Education Teacher will work as a team member and report to the Special Education Director and Head of School.

 DUTIES AND RESPOSIBILITIES